agudlc/agudlc/README.md

 ### Hi there, I'm Francisco 👋

-## I'm a Argentinian, Developer, Audio Technician, Electromechanical Technician and a Student!!
+## I'm a Argentinian Developer and a Student!!

-- 🔭 I just I just finished Henry's web full stack bootcamp
+- 🔭 Im just finishing my second year of experience in Full Stack web development
-- 🌱 I’m currently learning Typescript and React Native 🤣
+- 🌱 I’m currently learning Golang and being more advanced in the FrontEnd enviroment
-- 👯 I am looking for a job in which I can grow
+- 👯 I am growing and ever ready to be part of great projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Expand more of my experience and work in other languages, be proficient with my english and work more in banckend projects
-- ⚡ Fun fact: I love to read and play guitar
+- ⚡ Fun fact: I love to read and play tenis

 ### Connect with me: